Group Show “¡Viva México!”

 By appointment only, please contact us via telephone or fill out this form.

 SHOP Taka Ishii Gallery is pleased to announce “¡Viva México!”, a group show featuring Mexican photography, art and design, from Jul 24 – Sep 27, 2020.
-The exhibition will present Graciela Iturbide and Armando Salas Portugal’s vintage prints executed in the 70s & 80s, Chucho Reyes’ classic works on paper, Lucía Vidales’ painting and ceramics, also a selection of interior goods made in Mexico, including handcrafted rugs and the Miguelito chairs designed by modern architect Luis Barragán.
+The exhibition will present Graciela Iturbide and Armando Salas Portugal’s vintage prints executed in the 70s & 80s, Chucho Reyes’ classic works on paper, Lucía Vidales’ painting and ceramics, also a selection of VARON jewelry and other interior goods made in Mexico, including handcrafted rugs and the Miguelito chairs designed by modern architect Luis Barragán.
 Rare art books will be available for viewing and purchase too.
-With the variety of art and design objects travelled afar, co-presented with the music selected by contemporary conceptual artist Mario Garcia Torres, this curatorial project serves to bring insights into the indescribably dynamic culture of Mexico.
+With the variety of art and design objects travelled afar, co-presented with the music selected by contemporary conceptual artist Mario García Torres, this curatorial project serves to bring insights into the indescribably dynamic culture of Mexico.

 Profoundly inspired during the photographic journeys to areas inhabited by Mexico’s indigenous peoples with master photographer Manuel Álvarez Bravo in 1970-71, Graciela Iturbide‘s attention had remained focused on Mexico across three decades until the 1990s.
 Shifted from film directing to documentary photography, the artist gradually established her style under the influence of Álvarez Bravo’s and Josef Koudelka’s poetic style, Henri Cartier-Bresson’s notion of the “decisive moment,” and filmmaker Luis Buñuel’s surrealistic style.
 To Iturbide, photography is a medium and tool to connect with her own culture and encounter others’.
 Approaching her subjects with a poetic sensibility, her documentary photography, which the artist describes as the “photo essay”, reflects her strong interest in culture, ritual, and everyday life in her motherland Mexico and beyond.
 The five black and white vintage prints exhibited in this show cover her constant themes, including the interplay of urban and rural life, tradition and modernity, celebration and death.

 Moved by the diverse natural environs of his homeland Mexico, Armando Salas Portugal traveled throughout the nation, photographing its varied landscapes that accumulated into an unparalleled archive.
 Salas Portugal also documented the rapid change of cityscapes in the economic boost, where he collaborated with many architects in Mexico City, making photographic records of the rise of numerous modernist structures in the 1960s and 1970s.
 Among them, he worked as the exclusive photographer of the internationally renowned modernist architect Luis Barragán’s for over 40 years.
 Barragán’s unique architectural expressions combined contemporary interpretations of traditional Mexican lifestyles seen in haciendas with the landscape design sensibilities of landscape artist Ferdinand Bac and Mediterranean architecture rooted in Arabic-Andalusian culture.
 Determined to carry out designs based on his beliefs and not the functionalist International Style popular at the time, he advocated an “emotional architecture” and built numerous important structures.
-Three vintage prints from the renowned “Casa de Luis Barragán (House of Luis Barragán)” series (c.a.
+Vintage prints from the renowned “Casa de Luis Barragán (House of Luis Barragán)” series (c.a.
 1962, 1974) will be exhibited in the group show.

 Jesús Reyes Ferreira, widely known as Chucho Reyes, is a self-taught artist with one of the most authentic styles in Mexican art of the twentieth century.
 Although starting painting late, Reyes had shared close ties with cultural creatives circle since the 1910s as an antique dealer and art collector, opening up his home to art exchanges in hometown Guadalajara and the capital.
 Architect Luis Barragán considered Reyes as the teacher of colors, who used louvers and color-play to create shifting light in interior space, and made his own pigments by traditional methods to capture colors of Mexican culture in his paintings.
 His lively body of work including oil canvas, drawings and sculptures executed in vivid, festive colors and bold brushstrokes also won the admiration of Pablo Picasso.
 As suggested by its title, “Flores” (n.d.) represents the classic iconographies of flowers on papel de china, tissue paper, a medium extensively used by Reyes to honour Mexican popular arts and papel picado designs.
 In other works, by overlaying two or more layers of brown paper, the artist experimented with tone and textured backgrounds to enhance specific themes.